Anti-imperialism: Islamist anti-imperialism

 After Rashid Rida, the mantle of Islamist anti-imperialism was spearheaded by the Egyptian Muslim Brotherhood founder Hasan al-Banna, South Asian revolutionary Islamist leader Sayyid Abul A'la Maududi and Egyptian Jihadist theoretician Sayyid Qutb.
 Mawdudi held the belief that West was in decline and that restoration of Islamic prowess was inevitable.
 Openly equating Western colonialism with atheism, Mawdudi called upon Muslims to rally in jihad against the imperialist forces to regain their spiritual, cultural, economic and military sovereignty and self-sufficiency.
-Sayyid Qutb, an Egyptian scholar influenced by both Mawdudi and Rashid Rida, took their ideas to its logical culmination; proclaiming the necessity of a permanent, un-ending Islamist revolution not only against the imperialists but also its allied regimes in the Muslim World.
+Sayyid Qutb, an Egyptian scholar influenced by both Mawdudi and Rashid Rida, took their ideas to its logical culmination; proclaiming the necessity of a permanent, unending Islamist revolution not only against the imperialists but also its allied regimes in the Muslim World.
 This revolution against the apostate regimes has to be waged as an armed jihad by an ideological vanguard committed to establish the Islamic state and uphold Tawhid (Islamic monotheism).
 These ideas gained prominence and arose in influence across the Islamic World during the post-World War II era.
-During the Cold War period, the Islamist intellectuals from the Muslim Brotherhood and Jamaat-e Islami also launched fervent anti-communist campaigns, ideologically critiquing socialism and Marxism and chiding leftists as agents of Soviet Imperialism.
+During the Cold War period, the Islamist intellectuals from the Muslim Brotherhood and Jamaat-e Islami also launched fervent anti-communist campaigns, ideologically critiquing socialism and Marxism, and chiding leftists as agents of Soviet Imperialism.

-In his book "Al Jihad Fil Islam", South Asian revolutionary Islamist scholar Abul A'la Mawdudi made a comprehensive religious refutation of imperialism.
+In his book "Al Jihad Fil Islam," South Asian revolutionary Islamist scholar Abul A'la Mawdudi made a comprehensive religious refutation of imperialism.
 He argued that oppressive rulers justify imperialism in the name of progress and socio-political reforms.
 Describing the main features of imperialism, Mawdudi wrote:

-"the basic quality of imperialism is the dominance of one particular nation or country...
-Thus, the doors of imperialism remain closed to people of other nationalities and for this reason, they can play no major role in running its affairs.
+"the basic quality of imperialism is the dominance of one particular nation or country....Thus, the doors of imperialism remain closed to people of other nationalities and for this reason, they can play no major role in running its affairs.
 This gives rise to the development of other faults in the system and characters of the subject nation.
 They develop a weakness of character, lose self-esteem and the sense of righteousness.
 Even if the ruling nation does not treat the subjects with outright cruelty and arrogance, their (the subject nation’s) character sinks to such a low ebb of ignobility that they become quite incapable of striving for attaining and maintaining self-rule for a very long time."